k4kpk/k4kpk.github.io/sota-guides/Walnut Mountain (W4T_SU-033).md

 Drive & Trail Guide - Walnut Mountain, W4T/SU-033
 --------------------------------------------------------

 Note: Parking can be full at Lemon Gap.
-At 11 AM on a clear Saturday, I too the last sensible parking space.
+At 11 AM on a clear Saturday, I took the last sensible parking space.
 Rattlesnake has plenty parking.
 Lemon Gap trail is more pleasant: wooded, green.
 Rattlesnake Gap has lots of un-shaded, slash-and-clear road.

 #### Drive Guide - Walnut Mountain (Lemon Gap) from Max Patch Parking